UAE says reforms will better protect foreign workers

 In many Gulf Arab states, passports of guest workers are held by the sponsor for the duration of their contracts.
 Although this is banned in the UAE, the practice survives.

-Asked if reforms on wider issues of labor abuse were in the pipeline, Ghobash replied there was no country that stopped improving its labor situation, but the process took time.
+Asked if reforms on wider issues of labour abuse were in the pipeline, Ghobash replied there was no country that stopped improving its labour situation, but the process took time.

 Nicholas McGeehan, UAE researcher at Human Rights Watch, said the move against contract substitution “is a huge improvement and something we would fully support and applaud” and it was “good to see” the UAE feeling the need to reform.